nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### System: Teammates Tracking System (TMTS)

-**Use Case: UC3 - Add A Teammate**
+**Use Case: UC3 - Add A Person**

 **Actor:** User

 **MSS:**

-1. User creates a new teammate's profile.
+1. User creates a new person's profile.
-2. TMTS asks for the details of the teammates such as `personName`, `phone`, `email`, and `gitUserName`.
+2. TMTS asks for the details of the person such as `personName`, `phone`, `email`, and `gitUserName`.
 3. User keys in the details.
-4. TMTS stores the teammate's profile into the data file.
+4. TMTS stores the person's profile into the data file.

    Use case ends.